olliez-mods/RayCastingUpdated/README.md

     when you press OR realease "Q")
   To delete a wall:

-    Deleting walls is dont by hovering over the wall in the main veiw (the one that looks 3D) and pressing "D", it DOES NOT happen in the minimap
+    Deleting walls is dont by hovering over the wall in the main veiw (the one that looks 3D) and pressing "D".
+    It WILL NOT work in the minimap

   The slider adjusts your height (kinda looks cool).
   <br/>